Michelle Obama: Let girls learn

 - 'Let Girls Learn' initiative will support girls' education efforts in Liberia and Morocco, she says

 Michelle Obama is the first lady of the United States.
-The opinions expressed in this commentary are hers.
+The opinions expressed in this commentary, which was originally published in July 2016, are hers.
 Watch "We Will Rise: Michelle Obama's Mission to Educate Girls Around the World" on CNN International October 11 and CNN on October 12.

-(CNN)Ralphina Feelee lives in Liberia, where the average family gets by on less than two dollars a day, and many families simply can't afford to educate their daughters.
+(CNN)Raphina Feelee lives in Liberia, where the average family gets by on less than two dollars a day, and many families simply can't afford to educate their daughters.
 Teen pregnancy rates are high, and pregnant girls are often discouraged from attending school.

 Sometimes it's not even safe for girls to attend school in the first place, since their commutes to and from school can be dangerous, and they sometimes even face sexual harassment and assault at school.

-Ralphina wakes up early each morning, cooks for her family, cares for her younger siblings, and goes to work at a local market -- all before she even gets to school.
+Raphina wakes up early each morning, cooks for her family, cares for her younger siblings, and goes to work at a local market -- all before she even gets to school.
 But she still attends class each day, working especially hard in science and math so she can fulfill her dream of becoming a nurse.

 Rihab Boutadghart lives in a remote part of Morocco near the Sahara Desert.
 While Morocco has made huge strides in education, and nearly all girls there attend elementary school, girls in rural areas often live far from the nearest middle and high schools, so many of them drop out of school by the time they turn twelve.
 Right now, only 14 percent of girls in rural Morocco attend high school.